hashicorp/waypoint/telemetry/README.md

 This directory contains examples and sample infrastructure for consuming that telemetry.

 ### Docker-Compose
-In this directory is a docker compose file to bring up opencensus infrastructure for consuming and forwarding metrics (an agent and a collector), a Jeager all-in-one container for viewing trace data, and a datadog agent for forwarding traced to DataDog.
+This directory contains a docker compose file to bring up OpenCensus infrastructure for consuming and forwarding metrics (an agent and a collector), a Jeager all-in-one container for viewing trace data, and a datadog agent for forwarding traced to DataDog.
 If you wish to use the DataDog exporter, you'll